hasithaa/bi-pocs/requiment.md

 7. **Advanced expression editor**: Opens a full expression editor with code completion, syntax highlighting, etc.

 8. **AI Suggestions**: Contextual value suggestions based on the field type and purpose
+   - Displays 3 AI-generated suggestions relevant to the field type
-   - For path fields, suggestions include local file paths and an empty string option
+   - For path fields, suggestions include local file paths
    - Each suggestion is presented as a clickable button with a magic wand icon
    - Clicking a suggestion immediately applies it to the field
    - AI Suggestions are loaded only once when the helper is opened